erkovacs/ase-wcas-semester-assignment/README.md

 ###  Project Submission
 - file upload: upload an archive with your project
 - inline text: specify the requirements that you have implemented and the degree of completion (you can copy & paste from above)

+## Setup
+1. Open ```BikeStore.sln``` in Visual Studio
+2. In SQL Server Object Explorer create new Database ```BikeStore```.
+You might also need to update the connection string in ```appsettings.json```
+3. Open Package Manager Console (Tools > NuGet Package Manager > Package Manager Console) and run ```Update-Database``` to run the default migration included
+4. Hit ctrl-f5 to run

+## Azure setup
+1. TODO

+## Basic use
+A basic (unauthenticated) user can navigate through Products and Categories.
+From categories they can see all products in a category.
+They are unable to add users or enter the backend.

+## Advanced use
+There are 2 admin levels for authenticated users:
+1. Product Read Only - can access the backend and see products but not add/edit/delete them.
+Can add new users.
+2. Product Manager - can access the backend and add/edit/delete products.
+Can add new users.

+Use the demo credentials provided to access the admin area (a link will automatically appear on navbar upon logging in):
+1. Read-only access: ```viewerAdmin@admin.com``` ```$Testpassword1234```
+2. Full access: ```editorAdmin@admin.com``` ```$Testpassword1234```